Sell Handpainted Items on eBay

 Learn to paint!
 This is no joke.
 You’re going to need to learn to paint and learn to paint fast.
 I can’t think of any better method to learn to paint than Donna Dewberry’s One Stroke Method.
-I know because I’ve read seven of her books and learned her techniques.
-I was so taken by her techniques and how easy they were, I made a point of going to one of her book signings so I could meet her.
+After reading seven of her books and learning her techniques, I made a point of going to one of her book signings to meet her!

 Donna has a lot of books with VERY easy techniques that will make you look like an accomplished decorative painter in no time.
 I suggest getting one of her technique books first like Donna Dewberry’s Essential One-Stroke Painting Reference, or Donna Dewberry’s Complete Book of One-Stroke Painting or if you like a specific topic like flowers (which sell really well on eBay especially hand painted pink roses) then I suggest getting Painting Fabulous Flowers with Donna Dewberry or Flowers A to Z with Donna Dewberry.

-After learning some of Donna Dewberry’s simple techniques, and getting some basic supplies like her suggested brushes and paints, I went out and found some things I could paint using the techniques I learned in the books.
+After learning some of Donna Dewberry’s simple techniques, and getting some basic supplies like the One-Stroke Brush Set and FolkArt paints, I went out and found some things I could paint using the techniques I learned in the books.
 I was then able to sell those items on eBay for a nice profit.
 If you can find interesting things in your house to paint, or inexpensive thrift shop items, then the only cost to you is your time it takes to paint the item.
 Once you learn Donna’s techniques and practice them, you’ll be able to churn out project after project in no time!

-Not only did I use my new painting techniques to sell items on eBay, I also painted items to give away as gifts, and as centerpieces for my son’s Teacher Appreciation Luncheon.
-My hand painted pot centerpieces with flowers were given to a teacher at each table as a prize.
+Not only did I use my new painting techniques to sell items on eBay, I also painted items to give away as gifts.
+In addition, I painted centerpieces for my son’s Teacher Appreciation Lunch.
+My handpainted flower pot centerpieces with fresh flowers were given to a teacher at each table as a prize.
 The pictures are below.
-The painted pots were for the luncheon, and the tall tin vase was given as a gift.
-People love receiving hand painted gifts!
-These types of gifts are so thoughtful and much appreciated.
-I’ve seen my pots in the teacher’s classrooms (with new flowers of course) a couple of years after they received them!
+The painted pots were for the luncheon, and the tall tin bucket was given as a gift to a family member.
+People love receiving handpainted gifts.
+I’ve seen my flower pots in the teachers’ classrooms years later!

-Once you have your One Stroke technique perfected, you’ll need to know what you can paint that will sell on eBay if that’s what you want to do with your new talent.
-I put together a list below of hand painted items that sell well on eBay.
+Once you have your One Stroke technique perfected, you’ll need to know what you can paint to resell on eBay.
+I put together a list below of handpainted items that sell well on eBay.
 Like I mentioned before, you can find inexpensive items to paint at thrift stores.
 Also, flea markets and believe it or not….OPT (other people’s trash).
 In addition, you can get items for free if you go to Freecycle.org and join a group in your area.
 Craigslist is also a good way to find items people are giving away for free or inexpensively.
 In addition, you can look up garage sales in your area through Craigslist or your local newspaper.

 - cake tins